Mike Kirby: No more 'Mr. Nice Guy' Monahan as far as PGA fans are concerned

 Despite an investment of an estimated $2 billion, LIV Golf appeared to be floundering.
 Attendance was weak, TV ratings abysmal and critics questioned the competitive intensity of players receiving a guaranteed paycheck.

-Monahan gave in, probably because protracted lawsuits would have cost millions and revealed secrets that both sides want to keep secret.
+Monahan gave in, probably because protracted lawsuits would have cost millions and revealed secrets that both sides want to keep that way.
 Instead of taking the higher ground, Monahan took the money.

 Human rights group Amnesty International called the merger “sportswashing at its finest.”
 Families of 9/11 victims were appalled, saying the tour “and Monahan appear to have become just more paid Saudi shills.”